 If you’re still looking for the first-time homebuyer credit, it unfortunately no longer exists.
 The program ended in 2010.
 However, people who purchased homes before 2010 can still benefit from the tax credit initiative.
 Specifically, you may still be eligible if your closing took place on or before Sept.
 30, 2010.
 People who purchased homes after 2010, however, won’t benefit from the tax credit.

 The Department of Housing and Urban Development (HUD) also offers several loan and grant options for homebuyers.
 You’ll also want to do some research on the lenders in your area.
 In most cases, they’ll be able to offer thorough professional advice about the programs that exist and the application process.
-Finally, though not all tax credit programs, you can also apply for Freddie Mac, Fannie Mae and FHA loans.
+Finally, though they are not all tax credit programs, you can also apply for Freddie Mac, Fannie Mae and FHA loans.
 Each loan option allows you to benefit from a mortgage loan even with a down payment as low as 3%.

 What Can You Deduct After Buying a Home

 Mortgage interest is the interest fee that comes with a home loan.
 The fee accompanies most home loans where lenders use the home as collateral for the mortgage.
 Mortgage interest typically comes at a fixed rate, an adjustable rate or a combination of both.
 The fixed-rate interest will charge the borrower a set percentage of interest over the duration of the loan.
 The adjustable-rate mortgage interest, however, fluctuates based on market behaviors.
 This means that the amount of interest you pay per month will vary.
 Finally, the hybrid adjustable-rate mortgage comes with an initial fixed-interest rate.
 However, the interest rates fluctuate after the initial period ends.